 12:30 - 1:15pm: Lunch.
 All are invited to an unprogrammed lunch.
 At meal's end, our nonprofit and consultant colleagues will be able to casually linger for additional networking time.
 Funders who are participating in the 2019 Funder Forum will transition to an afternoon content session.

 1:15 - 3:00pm: Funders Forum.
 After lunch, funders will gather to think together about how to respond to questions of equity in tactical, strategic ways.
 This year's Funders Forum will focus on Census 2020 and how the philanthropic sector can help support a complete count.
-The afternoon's special guest will be Becky Hayes Boober, partnership specialist for the U.S. Census Bureau.
+The afternoon's special guests will be Becky Hayes Boober, partnership specialist for the U.S. Census Bureau, and David Moy, interim executive director of the Hyams Foundation.
 Participants will hear about the implications of Census 2020, learn how funders are working to help ensure that under-counted communities are represented, and explore options for taking action toward equity and justice right here in Maine.

 3:30pm - 4:30pm: Optional Reception with Jeannette Andre.
 The Funders Forum will be followed by a reception with Jeannette Andre, the MPC's new president and CEO.
 All are welcome - funders and nonprofit leaders alike.
 For planning purposes, please let us know whether you will attend by RSVPing at the "Reception with Jeannette Andre" event page.